-The Operations Division oversees a Field Branch of five patrol sergeants, 16 police officers, and five full-time code enforcement officers.
+Commander Craig Bettis leads the Operations Division which oversees a Field Branch of five patrol sergeants, 16 police officers, and five full-time code enforcement officers.

 The Field Brand includes Patrol and Code Enforcement.
 They perform a variety of duties including calls for service, routine reports, arrests, criminal investigations, traffic accident investigation, traffic enforcement, proactive and preventive patrol and general community activities.
 As with all other divisions of the Department, they are trained and empowered to make decisions and participate in activities which support the principles of community policing.